alexhoma/react-redux-skeleton/README.md

 # React JS Bootstrap

-Customized React JS bootstrap to initialize my projects based on several resources.
-Edit
+Customized React JS + Redux bootstrap to initialize my projects based on several resources.

+## Content
+Basic blog page with some blogs linked to its detailed view.

+## Initialize

-Just type this commands to initialize your app:
+Just type this commands to initialize the app:
 ```avascript
 > npm install
 > npm start
 ```